TelegramBots/Telegram.Bot/docs/wikis/tests/sys-integ-tests.md

 This token is **required** for any test case regarding payments and must be provided before starting tests.

 Consult Telegram API documentations and talk to BotFather to get a test token from a payment provider.
+An easy way to setup a test account might be using the [Stripe TEST Mode](https://core.telegram.org/bots/payments#testing-payments-the-stripe-test-mode-provider).

 ```json
 {